 Rethink the classroom

 When transferring from a physical classroom to a digital one, you should at the same time rethink the classroom structure.
 Consider using a “flipped” model for more effective remote learning.
 What this means in practice is supplying learners with all materials and instructions well before any digital meet ups or conference calls.
 Learners will first have time to study their materials and then discuss them during the digital meet up.
 At that the time you are both well prepared to go through any outstanding questions and clarify any uncertainties.

 Online learning can be the premium option if done in a smart way.
 In 2020, the biggest successes were those who managed to utilize asynchronous learning as part of their learning events.
 This means that they first prepped everybody in advance through an LMS (learning management system), then held an event (e.g. an online lecture), and then offered the chance for participants to interact after the live event.
 This way there is a lower threshold to participate, you use your time more efficiently, and, with the proper analytics, you can have insights on what effects the training actually had.
 When done right, digital learning has much to offer.

-If you are considering digitalising your classes or training in an efficient way, we would be more than happy to help you get the full advantages of online learning, take a look at our learning platform or Just send us a message or follow us on Linkedin.
+If you are considering digitalising your classes or training in an efficient way, we would be more than happy to help you get the full advantages of online learning.
+Take a look at our learning platform and feel free to book a demo today!